New Student Requirements

 Meningitis is an infection of the fluid of the spinal cord and brain, caused by a virus or bacteria and usually spread through exchange of respiratory and throat secretions (i.e. coughing, kissing).
 Bacterial meningitis can be quite severe and may result in brain damage, hearing loss, learning disability or even death.
 Vaccines are currently available for one of the most severe forms of bacterial meningitis, meningococcus.
 These vaccines effectively provide immunity for most forms of meningococcus; there is no vaccine for the less severe viral-type meningitis.

 Hepatitis B is a viral infection of the liver caused primarily by contact with blood and other body fluids from infected persons.
 Hepatitis B vaccine can provide immunity against hepatitis B infection for persons at significant risk, including people who have received blood products containing the virus through transfusions, drug use, tattoos, or body piercing; people who have sex with multiple partners or with someone who is infected with the virus; and health care workers and people exposed to biomedical waste.

 For complete and specific information about the required vaccines and any medical contradictions, carefully review the Centers for Disease Control and Prevention — Vaccine Information Statements.

-If a student has certain medical conditions and/or contradictions to a vaccine, please contact our office by calling 407.823.2119 to request an exemption.
+If a student has certain medical conditions and/or contradictions to a vaccine, please contact our office by calling 407.823.2119 for more information

 If you have any questions, call the Immunization Department at 407.823.3707.
 No forms will be accepted via email, this is due to health information privacy laws.